sailscastshq/docs.sailscasts.com/docs/pellicule/what-is-pellicule.md

 </template>
 ```

-The key insight is that your component is a **pure function of the frame number**.
-Given the same frame, you get the same pixels.
-Every time.
-This is what we mean by _deterministic rendering_.
+Your component is a **pure function of the frame number**.
+Given the same frame, it produces the same pixels.
+This is _deterministic rendering_.

-## Vue's Reactivity is Perfect for This
+## Why Vue fits this model

 When Pellicule updates the `frame` prop, Vue's reactivity system efficiently re-renders only what changed.
 There's no page reload between frames — just reactive updates.
 This is why Pellicule can render at 25+ frames per second.